DohnHolt/Open-Studio/content/index.md

 However, as you will see each note has a tag #notereview.
 In my obsidian vault that is a tag to trigger the notes to come back to me randomly through a spaced repetition software.
 A finished note is only finished in the sense that it felt like I had written everything I could at that moment.
 Reviewing and fleshing out notes is part of the process of keeping evergreen notes.
 Each note here is just a snapshot of my thoughts the moment that I hit send, by the time you have read them they might be slightly out of sync with how I feel currently.
 I will likely come back to it and edit it as I refine my thinking.

+Within some notes you may hover over a hyeprlink to another note and it may return a note not available, this note is likely currently in progress; percolating around the meat in my skull and soon to be uploaded.

 In the spirit of working with the garage door up I invite you to comment as much as you want across this site.
 I wish my thoughts to be challenged, your collective reckoning is the quickest path to me refining my thinking.

+Feel free to reach out to me at tim.d.rutherford@gmail.com